 Code of Conduct

-JCC Association and the Continental Governing Body (CGB) of the JCC Maccabi Games have developed a Code of Conduct that outlines expected behavior for athletes and adults at the Games.
+JCC Association and the Operations and Support Team (OST) of the JCC Maccabi Games have developed a Code of Conduct that outlines expected behavior for athletes and adults at the Games.
 Athletes and all credentialed adults are subject to penalties for willful violations of the policies governing the Games.
 You and your teenager should have read and signed off on the Code of Conduct as part of your registration confirmation kit.

 Serious disciplinary problems rarely arise at the JCC Maccabi Games because the Code of Conduct is taken seriously and we promote zero tolerance for significant violations of the outlined rules and regulations.
 Smoking, drug and alcohol use and theft are strictly prohibited.
 Alleged violations of the Code of Conduct by athletes or credentialed adults are reviewed by the Court of Honor.
 The Court of Honor has the authority to impose penalties on an individual, ranging from a reprimand to expulsion from the Games.